 Insurance Company of the Americas (ICA) purchased two reinsurance treaties from certain underwriters of Lloyd’s of London (the Underwriters).
 Each treaty contains an arbitration clause providing that “[o]ne Arbiter shall be chosen by the Reinsured [ICA], the other by the Reinsurer [the Underwriter], and an Umpire shall be chosen by the two Arbiters before they enter upon arbitration, all of whom shall be active or retired disinterested executive officers of insurance or reinsurance companies or Lloyd’s London Underwriters.”
 ICA requested coverage from the Underwriters under the treaties, but the Underwriters declined ICA’s claim.
 In December 2014, ICA demanded arbitration against the Underwriters.
 Pursuant to the arbitration clause, ICA appointed Alex Campos as its designated arbitrator.
 At an organizational meeting among the umpire and two party-appointed arbitrators on May 11, 2015, Campos disclaimed any appreciable link to ICA.
 On October 19, 2015, the arbitration panel issued an award granting ICA’s claim in its entirety.

-Sister Circuit Decisions and the
+Sister Circuit Decisions and the Development of Impartiality Standards

 On appeal, the Second Circuit declared that the FAA imposes a heightened burden of proving evident partiality in cases in which the allegedly biased arbitrator was party-appointed.
 After making a questionable general remark that “party-appointed arbitrators . . . are expected to serve as de facto advocates,” the Second Circuit noted that other sister circuits “distinguish between party-appointed and neutral arbitrators in considering evident partiality,” and “this distinction is salient in the reinsurance industry, where an arbitrator’s professional acuity is valued over stringent impartiality.”